xorangekiller/gptgen/readme.txt

 recommended, and may prevent recognition of the drive as GPT on some systems, but it is useful when you want to be extra safe, and verify the newly-written GPT before wiping out the MBR.
+Gptgen, by default, builds a GPT consisting of 128 partition entries.
+You can override this using the -c (--count) parameter, e.g.
+"gptgen -w -c 32 \\.\physicaldriveX".